 Project managers can line up the blocks so that one team can take over for the next block as soon as the team that comes before it is done.
-Done correctly this method is quite efficient because each team has a continuous flow of work and there only needs to be one team with each skill set on site.
+Done correctly this method is quite efficient because each project team has a continuous flow of work and there only needs to be one team with each skill set on the job site.

 Another benefit of this method is that it can identify exactly where a project has a tendency to go off schedule or cost plans.

 The Q Scheduling technique allows contractors to see the relation between how a job is done and how much materials it requires and how much it costs to do it.
-In this way it helps managers to order materials when they’re needed rather than storing them unnecessarily.
+In this way it helps project managers to order materials when they’re needed rather than storing them unnecessarily.

 Resource Oriented Scheduling